Mark-Bosco/clear-meals-1660/README.md

 2. Use an emulator or the Expo Go app on your mobile device to preview the application
     - Both IOS and Android are supproted
     - There may be some visual bugs on IOS
+    - You may get native code errors if running in Expo Go as the native libraries are not available.
+Use a native development build to test Google sign in functionality.

 ---